1948 Washington and Lee Generals football team

 The 1948 Washington and Lee Generals football team was an American football team that represented Washington and Lee University during the 1948 college football season as a member of the Southern Conference.
 In their third year under head coach Art Lewis, the team compiled an overall record of 4–6, with a mark of 2–2 in conference play.

+Washington and Lee was ranked at No. 125 in the final Litkenhous Difference by Score System ratings for 1948.